Originally published 5/3/2017. Updated 3/25/2019.

 Ravenwood Castle, 64 miles from Columbus

 If you’re looking for the perfect place to host your Game of Thrones Reenactment dinner or a rousing game of Dungeons and Dragons, look no further.
 Although only completed in 1995, Ravenwood Castle was built in the style of the 12th and 13th century castles that dotted the British countryside.
 The original owners were self proclaimed Anglophiles, and wanted a special place here in Ohio where people could be transported through time.
-Ravenwood is incredibly gamer friendly, even hosting an annual Con in the Castle, a three day event featuring various table top games and role playing games.
+Ravenwood hosts events all year long, including murder mysteries and themed weekends.

 Landoll’s Mohican Castle, 75 miles from Columbus

 Built in 2002, Landoll’s Mohican Castle captures the mystery and elegance that most are looking for in a castle.
 Also a hotel, the castle is a popular destination for weddings, events, and romantic weekend getaways.
 Couples can even reserve the Landoll Suite, which gives them access to their very own tower!
 How very royal!